 How Do Lenders Determine if a LESA Is Required?

 As a part of the reverse mortgage application process, the lender needs to have a clear overview of a borrower’s finances to determine if a LESA is required.
 The lender will review an applicant’s financial history, which includes credit, debts, income, and employment records.
 All sources of income will be reviewed, including Social Security payments, pensions, retirement accounts, and investments.
 The borrower may also be asked to show tax returns and bank account statements.

 The purpose of the assessment is to determine if the borrower can pay the homeowner’s insurance and tax payments., other property charges, and home association fees.
 If negative credit history raises questions as to why you haven’t paid certain bills on time, you have a chance to explain.

 If the lender determines you can’t keep up with these requirements, establishing a LESA may help you qualify.

 Who Can Set Up a LESA Account?

 Even borrowers who aren’t required to set up a LESA can still create this account.
 Some may choose this option as a budgeting tool to avoid scrambling for funds to cover a large property tax bill at the last minute.

-Suppose a lender determines the applicant does not need a fully-funded LESA.
-In that case, it may establish what is known as a partially-funded LESA if the applicant is capable of managing a portion of what would have been required under a fully-funded version.
+Also, a partial LESA can be set up for adjustable-rate mortgages.
+A lender may determine an applicant does not need a fully funded LESA and will establish what is known as a partially funded LESA if the borrower can manage a portion of what would have been required under a fully funded version.